chimit/blog/src/content/blog/manage-ai-prompts-in-laravel.md

 ---
-title: "How to manage AI prompts in Laravel in Blade style"
+title: "How to manage AI prompts in Markdown in Laravel"
 author: Chimit
 pubDatetime: 2025-09-28T10:00:00Z
 featured: false